lexie23c/Hivebets/docs/getting-started/what-is-hivebets.md

-# What is HiveBets?
+# What is Hivebets?

-HiveBets is the **first gasless prediction market platform** on BNB Chain, exclusively focused on **Four.meme tokens** and crypto events.
+Hivebets is the **first gasless prediction market platform** on BNB Chain, exclusively focused on **Four.meme tokens** and crypto events.
 Powered by revolutionary x402 protocol, we enable users to speculate on the future market capitalization of the hottest memecoin launches in the trenches - **without paying any gas fees**.

 ## The Four.meme Advantage

 ### Why We're Four.meme Exclusive

-**Unlike generic prediction markets** (Polymarket, Augur, etc.) that try to predict everything from elections to sports, HiveBets is **laser-focused** on one thing: **Four.meme token success**.
+**Unlike generic prediction markets** (Polymarket, Augur, etc.) that try to predict everything from elections to sports, Hivebets is **laser-focused** on one thing: **Four.meme token success**.

 This specialization gives us unique advantages: